The following dedicated individuals were elected at the

 3 year term

 I began volunteering with SGI before the 2011 election.
 I was so impressed by Elizabeth that I started canvassing and working in the office.
-After that election I volunteered to join the Board as Financial Agent, the position I've had for 5 years now.
+After that election, I volunteered to join the Board as Financial Agent, the position I've held for 5 years now.

 Gary Searing (Chair of Events and Community Outreach)